 Prince William County then joined with Stafford County and the City of Fredericksburg to form the Stafford Regional Airport Authority.
 It opened Stafford Regional Airport (RMN) in 2001.
 The site, along I-95 in Stafford County, was close enough to Dulles International Airport (IAD) and Washington National Airport (DCA) to qualify for Federal construction funding as a "reliever" airport.

-A decade later, after Base Closure and Realignment increased the role of nearby Quantico Marine Corps Base, the first terminal was constructed at the regional airport.7
+A decade later, after Base Closure and Realignment increased the role of nearby Quantico Marine Corps Base, the first terminal was constructed at the Stafford Regional Airport.7

 In 2021, the Stafford Regional Airport Authority warned that the approval by Stafford County supervisors of a new age-restricted housing development with 142 homes would generate noise complaints.
 The site for the Clift Hill development was seven miles from the airport, and outside of the direct flight path of normal airport traffic, but airport officials wanted all purchasers to be notified of the potential for noise.8